kaspermunch/PopulationGenomicsCourse/Exercises/01_cluster_practicals/README.md

 ### How to run a Jupyter notebook on the cluster

-Make sure you are on your own machine and that your `popgen` environment is activated.
+Jupyter runs best in the [Chrome browser](https://www.google.com/chrome).
+For the best experience, install that before you go on.
+It does not need to be your default browser. `slurm-jupyter` will use it anyway.
+Now make sure you are on your own machine and that your `popgen` environment is activated.
 Then run this command to start a jupyter notebook on the cluster and send the display to your browser:

 ```bash
 slurm-jupyter -u usernanme -A populationgenomics -e jupyter -m 1g -t 3h --run notebook